Chart Color Schemes

 The educational profile of Cobblebank - Strathtulloh exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Cobblebank - Strathtulloh is notable with 34.9% of residents aged 15+ holding university qualifications compared to the SA3 area average of 24.3%.
-University qualifications include bachelor degrees at 23.0%, postgraduate qualifications at 10.1%, and graduate diplomas at 1.8%.
-Vocational credentials are also prominent, with 35.3% of residents aged 15+ holding such qualifications, including advanced diplomas at 16.3% and certificates at 19.0%.
-Educational participation is high in the area, with 35.4% of residents currently enrolled in formal education, comprising primary (13.9%), secondary (6.0%), and tertiary (4.0%) education levels.
+Educational attainment in Cobblebank - Strathtulloh is notable, with 34.9% of residents aged 15 years and over holding university qualifications, compared to the broader SA3 area's 24.3%.
+Bachelor degrees are most common at 23.0%, followed by postgraduate qualifications (10.1%) and graduate diplomas (1.8%).
+Vocational credentials are also prevalent, with 35.3% of residents aged 15 years and over holding such qualifications - advanced diplomas at 16.3% and certificates at 19.0%.
+Educational participation is high in the area, with 35.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education